huiyi-see/testimonial-grid/README.md

 ![Design preview for the Testimonials grid section coding challenge](./design/desktop-preview.jpg)

+This design can be viewed via the website: https://testimonial-grid-orpin.vercel.app.

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.